venam/blog/_posts/2016-07-17-what-are-we.markdown

 interact with one another, they are the vibrations of the instruments in a symphony.

+Or more like particles in a cloud.

 It's frightening at first to realize that the musicians of our music hall aren't directly chosen by us.
 Our brains can't handle this amount of interdependencies.

 Furthermore, we can't choose our own thoughts: We cannot think of an idea before it emerges in our head.

+And at the same time we truly do!

 We're tackling the domain of free will.
 We could go down the blank slate hole, but we wouldn't get out with an